 - Un caffè macchiato is an espresso which is just “macchiato” (stained) with milk, often a flick of cappuccino froth.

 - By contrast, un latte macchiato is milk stained with coffee (usually a single shot of espresso dropped into a small mug of warm milk).

 - Caffè con panna is coffee with cream but again beware – it’s unusual to be offered this, and when you are it is often sweetened whipped cream from a spray can.

 - Want a decaf?
 It’s almost the same word – any of the above can be asked for decaffeinato, but say “day-caff-een-AH-toe”.

 - “Flat white”.
 Forget it, doesn’t exist!

 A few things to note:

-Normally on the bar there is sugar and sometimes a sweet frothy cream.
-This is usually made with coffee crema generated when getting the machines running in the morning, which is whipped together with sugar.
+Normally on the bar there is white and brown sugar, sachets of sweetener, and sometimes a sweet frothy cream.
+This latter substance is usually made with the coffee crema that was generated when getting the machines running in the morning, which is whipped together with sugar.

 Note that panna (cream) in coffee, or artificial creamers are not common in Italy.
 However it is increasingly common to find soy milk available in bars in Rome.

 Very important: prices for coffee are regulated by the local government and kept low for the working people of Rome, but only provided you order and drink your coffee standing up at the bar.
 If there’s table service, or if you take your drink from the bar to a table, you’ll often be charged extra.
 This extra charge is to pay the salary of the waiter/waitress as tipping is not normal here.
 In really touristy areas such as Piazza Navona this can be very problematic, and such bars can sting you to absurd levels when seated (I got charged €4.50 for a €1.20 cappuccino the other day near Termini because I sat down), so always check beforehand how much they charge if you want to take your coffee to a table.